MAOLEIJIN/Hazel/README.md

 # Hazel
-Hazel Engine from #TheCherno for study
+Hazel Engine from #TheCherno just for study

-Now used the spdlog and pre-make
+Using the spdlog \ pre-make \ GLFW